-According to our results, the estimated proportions of prescribed medications for treatment of chronic diseases such as diabetes, high blood pressure or high cholesterol, were relatively low but higher in Norway than in Syria.
-[19]Results of the CHART study have shown that a large number of Syrian refugees with non-communicable disorders do not receive adequate treatment with medications [5].
+No sex-specific differences were observed in relation to prescribed medications for treatment of chronic diseases, except that females reported greater use of allergy medications than males in both Syria and Norway.
+This finding may reflect a greater disease burden in women, which has identified by prior research [19].
+Our estimated proportions of prescribed medications for treatment of diabetes, high blood pressure or high cholesterol, were relatively low but higher in Norway than in Syria.
+Results of the CHART study have shown that a large number of Syrian refugees with non-communicable disorders do not receive adequate treatment with medications [5].
 However, as we did not measure the burden of various disorders in our study, we cannot corroborate or refute whether Syrians may be undertreated in the host country.
-At the same time, the higher proportion of POM users for chronic diseases in Norway, relative to Syria, may suggest a greater disease burden of Syrians once they settle in a new country.
+At the same time, the higher proportion of prescription-only medication users for chronic diseases in Norway, relative to Syria, may suggest a greater disease burden of Syrians once they settle in a new country.
 Yet, alternative explanations are possible: a higher age and different treatment practices in the hosting country relative to Syria, and not least how medication use was measured in the two settings.
-Indeed, while participants were asked about ever use of POM bought without a regular prescription in Syria, for Norway the question pertained POM use bought with a prescription during the last 12 months.
-Thus, we may have underestimated past use of POM after medical prescription in Syria.
+Indeed, while participants were asked about ever use of prescription-only medication bought without a regular prescription in Syria, for Norway the question pertained prescription-only medication use bought with a prescription during the last 12 months.
+Thus, we may have underestimated past use of prescription-only medication after medical prescription in Syria.
 Our estimates of drug use were also higher than in CHART in relation to treatment of long-term disorders such as high blood pressure (8.7% in our study vs about 4% in CHART), high cholesterol (5.5% vs. 1-2%), or diabetes (type 1: 5.2%, type 2: 6.6% vs. 2-3%) [5].
 The recruitment of participants at a community pharmacy may have inflated the number of recent medication users in our study.
+Furthermore, the low sample size of our study may have produced more unstable estimates of medication use.